fhunleth/raspijpgs/README.md

     raspijpgs --send imxfx=none

+More than one --send option can be specified at a time.

 While the server is running, you can capture an image to a file at any time.
 Do this while streaming to a web browser to see that it doesn't interrupt the stream.
 On the Raspberry Pi, run:

     raspijpgs --count 1 --output test.jpg

-More than one --send option can be specified at a time.
-When you're done, you can either kill the server process or tell it to quit:
+When you're done, stop the Python webserver.
+Then, you can either kill the `raspijpgs` server process or tell it to quit:

     raspijpgs --send quit